 Environmental Services for the Navajo Gallup Water Supply Project- Bureau of Reclamation

-This contract is a five-year IDQ to provide environmental services for western Colorado and the Navajo Gallup Water Supply Project which is one of the top 15 priorities of the Department of Interior.
+Under this five-year task-order based contract, BRIC provides environmental services for western Colorado and the Navajo Gallup Water Supply Project which is one of the top 15 priorities of the Department of Interior.
 The Bureau of Reclamation is the lead agency for the design and construction of several hundred miles of pipeline, water treatment plants, pumping plants, electrical transmission lines and other facilities.
 The project is located on the Navajo Nation, Bureau of Land Management, Jicarilla Apache, State of New Mexico, and private lands.
-The BRIC provided environmental services including biological monitoring, biological surveys, biological assessments, Clean Water Act permits, environmental assessments, agency and tribal meeting, mitigation plans and implementation, and other services.
-The tasks have been completed on schedule.
-The BRIC staff responded to some monitoring tasks requirements with a day or two notice from Reclamation.
-The BRIC is currently preparing an environmental assessment to construct an intake on the San Juan River to withdraw and treat the water and distribute it across several hundred miles of pipeline.
-The intake is located within an area of critical habitat for three endangered fish species.
-The BRIC is consulting with the USFWS for a biological assessment.
-The BRIC has completed other environmental assessments for other segments of the project.
-The BRIC conducted site visits with Reclamation, ACOE, and tribes for Clean Water Act permitting and mitigation.
+BRIC provided environmental services including biological monitoring, biological surveys, biological assessments, Clean Water Act permits, environmental assessments, agency and tribal meeting, mitigation plans and implementation, and related services.

-The BRIC’s O&M offering provides the labor, management, supervision, permits, equipment, supplies, materials, transportation, and related products and services required for the operation and maintenance of our clients’ industrial facilities, with an emphasis on DoD facilities support services.
-Whether you are seeking a small, dedicated resource for the management of remote operations, or looking for a strategic partner for a large, multi-disciplinary team, BRIC’s O&M strength lies in our experience, emphasis on collaboration and strategic thinking, and ability to assemble a team uniquely suited for your specific O&M needs.
+BRIC’s O&M offering spans the labor, management, supervision, permits, equipment, supplies, materials, transportation, and related products and services required for the operation and maintenance of our clients’ industrial facilities.
+We have extensive experience supporting specialized DoD facilities.
+BRIC’s O&M strength lies in our experience, emphasis on collaboration and strategic thinking, and ability to assemble a team uniquely suited for O&M requirements.

 - Environmental Remedial Operations